chrislabarge/chrislabarge.github.io/_posts/coding/2015-03-26-typing-calculator.md

 end
 {% endhighlight %}

-Using the gross_wpm function we can find the net words per minute, which is what will give us our final words per minute calculation.
+Using the 'gross_wpm' function we can find the net words per minute, which is what will give us our final words per minute calculation.

 {% highlight ruby %}